Magic Cape Tech

 • Cooldown is set to 32 when loading a file.

-• Cooldown is decremented by 1 each frame that the cape is selected as the active Y item (and the game is not paused).
+• Cooldown is decremented by 1 each frame that the cape is selected as the active Y item and you are in a state where you could activate the cape with a Y press.

 The cape cannot be activated or deactivated using the Y button while the cooldown counter is greater than 0.
 However, it can still be deactivated by other means -- most notably, via quickswap or menu.

-This cooldown should be kept in mind (and ideally negated in advance) anytime before using the cape; this is especially important in scenarios such as boss fights when immediate cape usage may be vital.
+This cooldown should be kept in mind (and ideally negated in advance) anytime before using the cape; this is especially important in scenarios such as boss fights when immediate cape usage may be vital, or when the cape is used multiple times within a room a series of rooms.

 When deactivating the cape, Link will enter a "cape poof state" for 24 frames.
 Link can still use his sword or Y items during this time, and can charge dashes, but cannot walk normally using the d-pad.